 The fight on the chess boards are tightening, and after yesterday’s round 3, only 11 players have a perfect score.
 IM Frode Elsness is the only Norwegian, and in fact the only IM on the first 8 boards.
 This round is when the GMs start meeting each other in earnest.

-The Chess Phantom has his first bulletin about the tournament.
+has his first bulletin about the tournament.
 We also see that Susan Polgar follow us every day, and Erik Gullaksen is of course writing news bulletin as usual on Bergen Chess Club.
 Tobias Petterson is the tournament’s most loyal and is participating for the fifth time.
 He also has a blog where we gcan read about his ACC experiences.
 Lars Grahn’s great blog gets firsthand information from Kaj Engstrøm and has a steady flow of news from the tournament.

 Yesterday the side events calendar had a city walk on the agenda, and a small video update can be found under Video in the main menu.
 The videos are made by Macauley.